Prince Harry in Apple Plus show: I used drugs, alcohol to cope with Diana's death

-Prince Harry, Duke of Sussex, isn't done sharing his struggles.
-On Friday, Harry's TV series about mental health, The Me You Can't See, debuted on Apple TV Plus.
-In it, Harry tells Oprah Winfrey about how he fought to cope with Princess Diana's death in 1997, saying he turned to drugs and alcohol to try and cope.
+Prince Harry isn't done sharing his struggles.
+On Friday, his new docuseries series exploring mental health, The Me You Can't See, debuted on Apple TV Plus.
+In it, Harry tells series co-creator Oprah Winfrey how he fought to cope with mom Princess Diana's death in 1997.

 "I was willing to drink, I was willing to take drugs, I was willing to try and do the things that made me feel less like I was feeling," Harry said.